Adolescent Representation Clinic

-- Class and Simulation Exercises Preparing for Casework: Students participate in intensive simulation practice, and are introduced to basic lawyering skills like interviewing and counseling, case development and strategy, complex problem solving, and preparation for negotiation or litigation.
-Because of the unique requirements of representing youth, students engage in additional interdisciplinary learning beyond the seminar component.
-They use the approaches and knowledge of many disciplines to represent the client effectively.
-There will be two additional “boot camp” classes during September to jump-start students’ abilities to begin representing clients.
+- Class and Simulation Exercises to prepare for casework: students will participate in intensive simulation practice, being introduced to basic lawyering skills including interviewing and counseling, case development and strategy, complex problem solving, and preparation for negotiation or litigation.
+Because of the unique requirements of representing youth and young adults, students engage in additional interdisciplinary learning beyond the seminar component, using the approaches and knowledge of many disciplines to represent the clients effectively.
+During September, there will be two additional “boot camp” classes on Fridays to jump start students’ abilities to begin representing clients.

-- Client Representation: Students will begin to represent clients in mid-October following the intensive introduction to representation.
+- Client Representation: students will begin to represent clients in late September following the intensive introduction to representation.
 Students will be teamed in pairs for casework.
-Each team will meet weekly with Jane M. Spinak, the Edward Ross Aranow Clinical Professor of Law, for case supervision.
-Once case representation begins, a portion of the classes devoted to case preparation will be structured for case rounds so that students can learn of and from their colleagues’ cases.
-Once casework begins, students should expect to devote at least 20 hours per week to clinic-related activities in the fall; somewhat less in the spring.
+Each team will meet weekly with Professor Spinak for case supervision.
+Once case representation begins, some portion of the classes devoted to case preparation will be structured for case rounds so that students will be aware of and learn from their colleagues’ cases.
+Once casework has begun, students should expect to devote at least 20 hours per week to clinic-related activities in the fall; somewhat less in the spring.

 Law Reform, Education and Policy Work: For several years, students have been addressing housing stability for aging out youth.
 Clinic students researched and wrote a report published in 2016 on housing instability for youth aging out of foster care with the goal of developing solutions for policy and lawmakers to reduce housing instability and homelessness.
 This report was based on the recent experiences of clinic clients and our advocacy on their behalf.
 Students have used the report to serve as the basis for systemic advocacy in collaboration with other groups.
 All enrolled students will participate in continuing this advocacy campaign, which is expected to include policy, lobbying and legislative components.